Installation of the Attachment Indexing pluginsEstimated Reading Time: 6 Minutes

-PHPKB knowledge base software is able to index text content of the files attached to knowledge base articles in order to make them searchable.
+PHPKB knowledge base software is able to index text content of the files attached to knowledgebase articles in order to make them searchable.
 Attachment indexing is supported in all editions of PHPKB knowledge base software.
-Some documents types can be searched without any additional tools, others need PHP modules enabled or third party tools (plugins) installed.
+Some document types can be searched without any additional tools, others need PHP modules enabled or third-party tools (plugins) installed.
 All these modules (plugins) and 3rd party tools are free.

 List of Supported File Types

-We strongly recommend you to use the latest version of PHP.
+We strongly recommend you use the latest version of PHP.
 These plugins work under PHP 5.3+ correctly.
-Earlier versions of PHP have bugs and may freeze when launch external programs (e.g. attachment indexation plugins) using Windows command line.
+Earlier versions of PHP have bugs and may freeze when launching external programs (e.g. attachment indexation plugins) using the Windows command line.

 Download the latest PHP package for Windows (VC9 x86 Non Thread Safe is recommended).